EMR and other First Responder Certifications

 Emergency Medical Responder (EMR)

 What’s the difference between an EMR and an EMT?
-Those who choose to become a certified EMR work in or are interested in professions such as lifeguards, law enforcement, park rangers, athletic coaches, volunteer firefighting, daycare providers, and security guards.
+Those who choose to become a certified EMR work in or are interested in professions such as lifeguards, law enforcement, park rangers, athletic coaches, volunteer firefighters, daycare providers, and security guards.

 Emergency Medical Technician (EMT) – EMT vs EMR